Ollo/ollo.github.io/source/_posts/wordcamp-st-louis.md

 So WordCamp St. Louis in my humble first time organizer opinion was a huge success and our local community really did a fantastic job.
 The speakers were awesome, the sponsors were super generous with swag and support, and despite the weather closing the day down a bit early I think everyone had a pretty good time, learned a lot and enjoyed themselves.

 I thought my rushed chat came out pretty well even though I rushed a bit and forgot a few things because I was nervous.
-This year I decided to keep the slides lighter and styled but use more interactive sections to demo the tools and I really enjoyed the flow much better than previous chats I've done. **Pro tip:** Definitely throw in gifs and funny pictures.
+This year I decided to keep the [slides](https://speakerdeck.com/ollo/wordcamp-st-louis-2014) lighter and styled but use more interactive sections to demo the tools and I really enjoyed the flow much better than previous chats I've done.

-<script async class="speakerdeck-embed" data-id="29e7f9e0893d0131712a6e502952b505" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>
+**Pro tip:** Definitely throw in gifs and funny pictures.